 Shop Amazon: This book shows how to use a cognitive behavioral therapy (CBT)-based approach to help you recognize the constant chatter of your anxious “monkey mind,” stop feeding anxious thoughts, and find the personal peace you crave.

 Who can CBT help?

 Cognitive behavioral therapy is helpful for a wide range of problems, but is not suitable for every type of problem.
-In the manual, “A Therapist’s Guide to Brief CBT” on page 8, there is an excellent chart that goes over what disorders are more suited to CBT.
+In the manual, “A Therapist’s Guide to Brief CBT” on page 8, there is an excellent chart that goes over what disorders are more suited to CBT techniques.

-According to that chart, the following are well-suited to CBT:
+According to that chart, the following are well-suited to cognitive behavioral therapy techniques: